chrisbrasington/discord-game-turn-bot/README.md

 ## Discord Bot

 This is a Discord bot written in Python.
 It uses the `discord.py` library to interact with the Discord API.
 The bot is initialized with the `commands.Bot` class, which allows it to respond to `/` commands.

+The bot also responds to certain direct messages and simple commands outside the listening channel of the game.

 ## Commands